Build Quality Excel Report

 Data in the reports

-The Build Quality reports illustrate the cumulative count of test results for all build definitions for a team project.
+The Build Quality reports illustrate the cumulative count of test results for all build pipelines for a team project.
 Both reports are based on PivotTable reports that access data that is stored in the data warehouse.
 The count that is shown in each report is a count of the most recent version of each test result in a particular build.

 Build verification testing